Accreditation

 Learning Objectives

-SHEA’s overall goal for the Spring 2024 Conference is for participants to gain valuable knowledge about the latest research and science in healthcare epidemiology and antimicrobial stewardship, practical skills and strategies to implement this knowledge, and ongoing connections with other professionals in the field of healthcare epidemiology, infection prevention and antibiotic stewardship.
+SHEA’s overall goal for SHEA Spring 2025 is for participants to gain valuable knowledge about the latest research and science in healthcare epidemiology and antimicrobial stewardship, practical skills and strategies to implement this knowledge, and ongoing connections with other professionals in the field of healthcare epidemiology, infection prevention, and antibiotic stewardship.
+At the conclusion of this activity, participants should be able to:

 SHEA/CDC Training Course in Healthcare Epidemiology